teeyoutan/marketing-website/website-guts/assets/js/libraries/oForm/readme.md

 ##To do's

 * add html5 history api (push state)
-* add custom validation option
+* add more than inputs: password, radio, select, textarea
 * scroll up to top of the window after everything is done
 * add processing body class with before function, remove it with after function